-4.1.1 Who should read this chapter?
-This chapter applies to all firms subject to the financial crime rules in SYSC 3.2.6R or SYSC 6.1.1R and to e-money

-- section 4.2 applies only to mortgage lenders within our supervisory scope; - section 4.3 applies to mortgage intermediaries only; and - section 4.5 applies to retail deposit takers only. - 4.1.2 All firms must take steps to defend themselves against financial crime, but a variety of approaches is possible.
+- 4.1.1 Who should read this chapter?
+This chapter applies to all firms subject to the financial crime rules in SYSC SYSC 3.2.6R or SYSC SYSC 6.1.1R and to e-money institutions and payment institutions within our supervisory scope, with the following exceptions: - section 4.2 applies only to mortgage lenders within our supervisory scope; - section 4.3 applies to mortgage intermediaries only; and - section 4.5 applies to retail deposit takers only. - 4.1.2 All firms must take steps to defend themselves against financial crime, but a variety of approaches is possible.
 This chapter provides guidance on themes that should form the basis of managing financial crime risk.
-The general topics outlined here are also relevant in the context of the specific financial crime risks detailed in subsequent chapters. - 4.1.3 The contents of the Guide's FCG's fraud chapter reflect the FSA-FSA's previous thematic work in this area.
+The general topics outlined here are also relevant in the context of the specific financial crime risks detailed in subsequent chapters. - 4.1.3 The contents of the Guide's FCG's fraud chapter reflect the FSA FSA's previous thematic work in this area.
 This means it does not specifically address such topics as plastic card, cheque or insurance fraud.
 This is not because the FCA FCA regards fraud prevention as unimportant.
 Rather it reflects our view that our limited resources are better directed elsewhere, given the strong incentive firms should have to protect themselves from fraud; and the number of other bodies active in fraud prevention.
 Links to some of these other bodies are provided in paragraph 4.5 FCG 4.4.

-4.2.1 General preventing Preventing losses from fraud
+General preventing Preventing losses from fraud

-All firms will wish to protect themselves and their customers from fraud.
+4.2.1 All firms will wish to protect themselves and their customers from fraud.
 Management oversight, risk assessment and fraud data will aid this, as will tailored controls on the ground.
 We expect a firm to consider the full implications of the breadth of fraud risks it faces, which may have wider effects on its reputation, its customers and the markets in which it operates.

-The general guidance in Chapter 2-FCG 2 also applies in relation to fraud.
+The general guidance in Chapter FCG 2 also applies in relation to fraud.